 2.2.1 Residencies and research trips

-Pro Helvetia funds residencies and research trips by Swiss design professionals to the countries covered by its six liaison offices, as well as to other selected regions (Arab region, China, Russia, South America, South Asia, West Africa, Central Africa, East Africa and Southern Africa).
-Pro Helvetia also supports residencies and research trips to Switzerland by design professionals from specific countries.
+Pro Helvetia supports residencies by design professionals to and from the countries covered by its six liaison offices (Arab region, China, Russia, South America, South Asia, West Africa, Central Africa, East Africa and Southern Africa).
+Cultural practitioners from Switzerland and from the regions covered by the liaison offices are eligible to apply.

 More information: Guidelines for Applicants: Innovation & Society

-Applications must be submitted by event organisers such as museums, festivals, publishers or similar.
+Applications must be submitted by event organising institutions such as museums, festivals, publishers or similar.
 Organisers are expected to make an appropriate contribution to the arising costs and fees.